Checking eligibility for leave Shared parental leave and pay

 Sam and Ali are adopting a child and want to use shared parental leave.

-Sam has been an employee at a company for 2 years and passes the continuity of employment and employment and earnings tests.
+Sam has been in the same job for 2 years.
+They pass the continuity of employment test and the employment and earnings test.

 Ali does not pass the continuity of employment test so cannot take shared parental leave.
 But because Ali passes the employment and earnings test, Sam can take shared parental leave.